 I usually recommend a flock raiser and feather conditioner food that has 18-22% protein and a minimal rise in fat.
 The birds won’t need a huge layer of fat to get them through the cold, but extra weight will be appreciated.

-By adding a feather conditioner-type food to your flock, you’re offering them a better ability to build a “winter coat” as opposed to letting them molt and then have patchy feathers come in.
+By adding a feather conditioner food to your flock, you help them grow a better “winter coat.”
+This is better than letting them molt and then have patchy feathers.

 For those in very southern locations, you may even be getting eggs during this period.
 Go ahead and keep your calcium supplement handy for your girls.
 It won’t hurt them in the slightest even if they do stop laying.